 XBRL US started a 90-day public exposure period on April 17 for the XBRL US Style Guide which has been revised and updated by the Domain Steering Committee.
 The comment period closes on July 17.
 The Style Guide is designed to be used by developers as they build new taxonomies or update existing taxonomies, to […more]

-The XBRL US Center for Data Quality kicked off its second 60-day public exposure period on June 30 and the comment period closes on August 31.
-The review includes five new rules, additions to an existing rule, and guidance on tagging axis and members have been published for review.
-Investors, analysts, public company accountants, data […more]
+The XBRL US Center for Data Quality kicked off its fourth public exposure period on June 30 and the comment period closes on August 31.
+The 45-day review period includes new rules as well as additions to existing rules, and Guidance on Tagging Axis and Members Using the US GAAP Taxonomy.
+Investors, analysts, public company accountants, […more]

 XBRL US Certifies Applications that Successfully Incorporate Data Quality Committee Rules for SEC Filers